nickioann/SideFetch/ConfigTemplate.md

 # Config Template

 Here is my config file for anyone to use as a template for their own.
+All text with `//` in front of them wont be shown

 ## `config.jsonc` file: